 What is Witchdoctor?

-It is NZ’s only portal for reliable and up-front reviews of and articles about technology products (hi-fi, AV, gadgets, cameras and more) and associated ephemera (CDs, DVDs).
+Witchdoctor is NZ’s only portal for reliable, intelligent and up-front reviews of and articles about music, film, television, technology products (hi-fi, AV, gadgets, cameras and more) and associated ephemera.

 Of key importance is that our reviews have integrity: they are honest, and not influenced by commercial imperatives.
 Space will be provided for “right of reply” should product suppliers feel aggrieved by our assessments.